Maven-Asset-Management-Insights/content/field-kits/maximo-upgrade-process.md

   <section class="card">
     <h2>4) Upgrade Configurations and Integrations</h2>
     <p>
-      Protect business continuity by deliberately managing what changes—and what must not break.
+      Protect business continuity by deliberately managing what changes and what must not break.
 Integration failures are a common upgrade risk multiplier.
     </p>
     <ul>